-With Scylla, Fanatics has reduced node count from 55 to 12 nodes, resulting in a drastic reduction in EC2 expenses, all while virtually eliminating the timeouts experienced by end users.
+With ScyllaDB, Fanatics has reduced node count from 55 to 12 nodes, resulting in a drastic reduction in EC2 expenses, all while virtually eliminating the timeouts experienced by end users.

-Fanatics has built a number of tools to manage Scylla.
+Fanatics has built a number of tools to manage ScyllaDB.
 The team owns part of the pipeline for deploying applications in the Cloud, and use a homegrown tool to automate deployment.

 The result: Rolling restarts across the cluster take less than an hour, whereas it used to take 5 to 8 hours.

 “This not only reduced TCO, but it also reduced the pain that the database engineering team was taking to actually maintain the cluster in a healthy state.”